BerkinChen/AlphaStruct/README.md

 ### Environment

-Requirements: Python 3.9, PyTorch 1.13.1, CUDA 11.6, and other dependencies.
+Requirements: Python 3.8, PyTorch 1.13.1, CUDA 11.6, and other dependencies.
+Please see alphaqcm_env.yml for more details.

 ### Data Preparation